Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under - December 9

 Butler vs. Cal Betting Trends

-- Butler has compiled a 7-2-0 record against the spread this season.
+- Butler has covered seven times in nine matchups with a spread this season.

-- The Bulldogs and their opponents have combined to hit the over four out of nine times this season.
+- So far this season, four out of the Bulldogs' nine games have hit the over.

-- Cal has compiled a 5-3-0 ATS record so far this season.
+- Cal has compiled a 5-3-0 ATS record so far this year.

 Butler Futures Odds